maybeetree/stopandwait/README.md

 Probability is a float between 0 and 1.
-The program then reads the data to be transmitted from stdin, as a bunch of numbers separated by whitespace (newline, space or tab) until OEF.
+The program then reads the data to be transmitted from stdin, as a bunch of numbers separated by whitespace (newline, space or tab) until EOF.

-The output is a bunch of lines, where each line represents the receiver's buffer at each timestep.
+The output is a bunch of lines, where each line represents the receiver's buffer at each timestep as tab-separated decimal numbers.
 The buffer fills up from left to right untill all data is received.
 The buffer is not initialized,